cbid71/Perso_CKA_Certification_2025/README.md

 # To be done

+- read the exam tips
+- read the candidate handbook
+- get other mocks exams by udemy
 - get killerSH tests
-- get the exam tips
 - read the candidate handbook
 - read all my notes in this repo
 - linux foundation trainings ?